Le convenienze ed inconvenienze teatrali: Performance history

 Convenienze had its first major modern revival in 1963 in Siena, and has subsequently appeared in a number of translations and under various titles, most notably as Viva la mamma, a German adaptation presented in Munich in 1969.

-In the UK, the first staged performance was not given until 9 April 1976 by an amateur company, the Harrow Opera Workshop, but that performance had been preceded by a 1969 BBC broadcast under the name of Upstage and Downstage and in 1972 Opera Rara, the recording company, produced the one-act version in English as The Prima Donna's Mother is a Drag.
+In the UK, the first staged performance was not given until 9 April 1976 by an amateur company, the Harrow Opera Workshop, but that performance had been preceded by a 1969 BBC broadcast under the name of Upstage and Downstage; in 1972 Opera Rara, the recording company, produced the one-act version in English as The Prima Donna's Mother is a Drag.
 In the US, the first production was given in Terre Haute, Indiana on 2 April 1966.

 A 2004 production at the Opera of Monte Carlo starred June Anderson.
-In October 2009, the opera was performed at La Scala as Le Convenienze ed inconvenienze teatrali, under the direction of Marco Guidarini and there is a live DVD recording of this performance.
+In October 2009, the opera was performed at La Scala as Le Convenienze ed inconvenienze teatrali, under the direction of Marco Guidarini; there is a live DVD recording of this performance.

-This opera was staged in 2017 in the Estates Theatre of the Czech National Theatre in Prague.
+The opera was staged (as Viva la Mamma) in 2017 in the Estates Theatre of the Czech National Theatre in Prague.

 A contemporary version in English by Kit Hesketh-Harvey entitled Viva La Diva was staged, in association with the Salzburg State Theatre, at the Buxton Opera House as part of the 2022 Buxton International Festival, with the Northern Chamber Orchestra, directed by Stephen Medcalf, and with George Humphreys in the role of Agata (who becomes "Lady Wigan" in the contemporary English production).

+Possibly the first Canadian production, of the two-act version, was mounted by the University of Toronto Faculty of Music in November 2025, directed by Maria Lamont and conducted by Russell Braun.